The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 The Byzance Foundry Reserve collection represents the highest level of craftsmanship within the Meinl cymbal catalogue.
 Produced in limited numbers by some of Meinl's most experienced Turkish cymbalsmiths, these instruments showcase what can be achieved when traditional cymbal making is pursued with an uncompromising focus on artistry, musicality and detail.

 Whilst every Byzance cymbal is hand-crafted, Foundry Reserve models take that philosophy even further.
-Extensive hand-hammering creates deep, dramatic hammer marks across the bronze, many of which remain clearly visible within the finished cymbal.
+Extensive hand-hammering creates deep hammer marks across the bronze, many of which remain clearly visible within the finished cymbal.
 These impressions are more than a visual feature; they tell the story of the cymbal's creation, with every hammer strike contributing to its complexity, feel and personality.

 The result is a collection of cymbals that feel less like products and more like individual musical instruments.
 No two examples are exactly alike, and many players consider that individuality to be one of the collection's greatest strengths.
 Rather than pursuing absolute uniformity, Foundry Reserve celebrates the subtle variations and unique character that can only come from skilled hands shaping metal through experience and judgement.